-However, the following steps are recommended to limit your exposure and risk:
+However, the following microplastic toxicity prevention tips are recommended to limit your exposure and risk:

 - Drink filtered tap water.
 Bottled water is only filtered prior to going into a plastic container and a significant amount of plastic can contaminate the product before it reaches your mouth.
 In fact, just the simple act of screwing on or off the cap from a plastic water bottle creates a significant amount of plastic particles from the friction of the plastic surfaces rubbing against each other.
 In situations where bottled water is your only option, pour the water into a glass or at least avoid taking the screw-cap on and off.
 Softer plastics such as those used in squeeze bottles are known to create higher levels of contamination and should be avoided as much as possible.
 Glass and stainless steel water bottles are recommended instead of plastic.

 - Avoid reheating foods in plastic containers.
 Heat vastly increases the rate at which plastic contamination occurs.
 Avoid take-out food that comes in plastic or styrofoam to-go containers.
 If you are going to a restaurant that you know serves large portions and is likely to result in a doggie bag, consider bringing your own glass container for the leftovers.
 The American Academy of Pediatrics even recommends not putting plastic into your dishwasher because this causes contamination of waste water and disperses plastic particles on all your clean dishes.
 It may be wisest just to recycle all of your plastic containers and replace them with glass (wash the lids by hand).
 You’ll certainly want to recycle any container or bottle with the recycling codes “3,” “6”, and “7” as these indicate the presence of dangerous chemicals such as phthalates, styrene, and bisphenols.